What is the F.E. Exam?

 The exam center provides a laminated notepad and a marker for performing hand calculations and scratch work.
 There is a basic calculator on the exam computer, but the testing center allows you to bring an approved calculator.

 The best calculator is the TI 36X Pro Engineering/Scientific Calculator.
 It is the most useful calculator that an engineer can have that is not a graphing calculator.
-This calculator can perform trig functions, as well as definite integrals and numerical derivatives, for example.
+It can perform trig functions, as well as definite integrals and numerical derivatives, for example.
 It very affordable on Amazon, for about $15.
 You will need it for the P.E.
 Exam.
 Get familiar with it.

 NCEES allows the following calculators for the F.E.
 Exam: